-Andrew says: ‘I have been involved in training and helping dogs with behavioural issues for over 8 years.
+Andrew says: ‘I have been involved in training and helping dogs with behavioural issues for nearly 10 years.
 I believe in continuous academic study and I keep up to date on the latest research and news from the animal behaviour research community.
 I pride myself on developing close and supportive relationships with my clients.
 My number one priority is always the health and well-being of the dog.
 I TOTALLY subscribe to the notion of ‘first do no harm’.

 I am proud to work alongside other great trainers who support the business and take referrals from us.
 Below are details of these great professionals.